iameetshah/iameetshah.github.io/_posts/2021-11-12-collapsibleHeader.md

  })
 ```

-Hope above tutorial was informative and useful.
+Hope above post was informative and helpful.
 You can check the source code on github : [HERE](https://github.com/iameetshah/ExpandableScrollViewWithSearch)